wmtkc/website/public/posts/2019-08-25_i-have-a-blog-now.md

 I plan to post about all kinds of things.
 The only post-sorting tool I have implemented at the time of writing is a tagging system.
 I will give each post a series of tags (listed in the footer) so you can easily navigate by topic.
 I'm a bit of a serial hobbyist at heart, so there will be plenty of topics to browse through eventually.

+# How can I stay updated?

+When I have time I'll implement RSS and all of that fun stuff.
+For now, shoot me an email at williamkc@wmcasey.com with the subject line "Subscribe" and I'll add you to an email list.
+Keep in mind none of this is automated yet, I've only really had the time to get this site online and write these introductory posts.
+Thanks for your patience.

 # Do you have any posting guidelines?

 I'd like to set myself a few ground rules.
 I don't think I'll have much trouble adhering to them, but I'm setting them in stone right now so nobody expects anything they won't be getting from me here.